What is Maker (MKR)?

 What is Dai?

-Dai (or DAI) is a decentralised, unbiased, collateralized stablecoin soft-pegged to the US dollar.
-This may sound complicated, but in essence what it means is that it’s a cryptocurrency whose price roughly follows the value of the USD – without the need of a central authority.
+Dai (or DAI) is a decentralized, unbiased, collateralized stablecoin soft-pegged to the US dollar.
+This may sound complicated, but in essence what it means is that it’s a cryptocurrency whose price roughly follows the value of the dollar – without the need of a central authority.

-While blockchain technology presents exciting new opportunities for the industry of finance, many are reluctant to use Bitcoin as a medium of exchange because of its incredibly volatile nature.
+While blockchain technology presents exciting new opportunities for the finance industry, many are reluctant to use Bitcoin as a medium of exchange because of its incredibly volatile nature.
 This is why Dai was created – to meet the demand for a more stable digital currency that enables us to realise the full potential of blockchain technology.

 How Does Maker Work?

 The Maker Protocol generates new Dai through smart contracts known as Maker Vaults.
 These contracts can be created through various web UIs and apps that essentially act as portals to access the network through (such as Oasis Borrow or Instadapp).
 When a user wants to retrieve their collateralized crypto from the smart contract, they must first pay back the Dai they generated along with a stability fee.

 The MKR token can also be used to govern the Maker Protocol.
 Proposals to be voted on take the form of a smart contract and can be deployed by any Ethereum address.
 The MKR holders community can then vote on which proposal they would like to pass, and the Ethereum address which receives more approval votes in the form of MKR is granted administrative access to make the proposed change to the Maker Protocol.